2021–22 Naisten Liiga season: Player statistics

 The following goaltenders lead the league in save percentage at the conclusion of the preliminary series on 12 December 2021, while starting at least one third of matches.

 Vaasan Sport was the only team not represented in the top goaltenders table at the conclusion of the preliminary series.
-Sport’s best goaltender was Oona Mäki, who played in thirteen games and recorded a .860 save percentage and 7.38 goals against average.
+Sport's best goaltender was Oona Mäki, who played in thirteen games and recorded a .860 save percentage and 7.38 goals against average.

 Regular season

-The preliminary series began on 11 September and concluded on 12 December 2021.
 The Finnish Ice Hockey Association opted to use the points per game ranking system first implemented in the 2020–21 season to allow for the potential of cancelled matches due to the COVID-19 pandemic.
-Some games in the preliminary series were rescheduled, however, each team was able to play all twenty matches.

 The top six ranked teams from the preliminary series advanced to the regular season, also called the upper division series (Ylempi jatkosarja), while teams ranked seventh through tenth progressed to the lower division series (Alempi jatkosarja).
 The regular season began on 8 January 2022.